-Works team will be assisting with road closure for the Anzac Day event.
+Works team assisted with road closures for the Anzac Day event.

 21. Plant, Fleet and Equipment

 Under the 4 year Delivery Plan Plant, Fleet and Equipment relates to: effective provision and management of plant, fleet, equipment, store and depots; and tendering and procurement.
 The Office of the Director Infrastructure directly oversees these outcomes.